 We check this regularily Monday thru Friday and will do our best to respond to you within 1 business day.

-If you are in Calgary we sell puzzles from our factory store.
+If you are in Calgary we sell puzzles from our Workshop Gallery.
 You can come in during our regular hours to take a look at the puzzles and purchase the ones you like.

-Our factory store hours are Monday to Friday from 9am - 4pm.
+Our gallery store hours are Monday to Friday from 9am - 4pm.

 We are located near Chinook Centre, our address is D2, 6115-3 Street SE.